-arriving at the GGSN, the IP datagramsÆ source address matches the IPv6 source address (AÆs home address) recorded in one of the TFT filters and, if other filtering parameters are matched as well, the IP datagrams will be delivered to B through the PDP Context corresponding to the TFT.
+arriving at the GGSN, the IP datagrams' source address matches the IPv6 source address (A's home address) recorded in one of the TFT filters and, if other filtering parameters are matched as well, the IP datagrams will be delivered to B through the PDP Context corresponding to the TFT.
 No specific issues are identified for this case.

-4.1.1.2 Route Optimisation When A moves away from its home network link and connects to a foreign network link and attempts the Mobile IPv6 binding update procedures, it starts sending IP datagrams to B directly using its CoA address as the Source Address and carrying its Home Address in the Home Address Destination Type 2.
-When such an IP datagram sent from A arrives at the GGSN, it does not match the TFT packet filters containing AÆs home address as the IPv6 source address.
-As result, two possible decisions can be made by the GGSN; If there happens to be a different PDP Context with a TFT which does match AÆs CoA or a PDP Context without an associated TFT, the GGSN will decide to use it to deliver the IP datagram to B. But in this case it may not receive the correct Quality of Service treatment.Additionally, the PDP Context with the Quality of Service appropriate for delivering the IP datagram is left unused.
-The following diagram shows an example of two GPRS sessions that are distinguished by GGSN using TFT packet filters, TFT1 and TFT2, respectively.
+When A moves away from its home network link and connects to a foreign network link and attempts the Mobile IPv6 binding update procedures, it starts sending IP datagrams to B directly using its CoA address as the Source Address and carrying its Home Address in the Home Address Destination Type 2.

+When such an IP datagram sent from A arrives at the GGSN, it does not match the TFT packet filters containing A's home address as the source address.
+As result, two possible decisions can be made by the GGSN; If there happens to be a different PDP Context with a TFT which does match A's CoA or a PDP Context without an associated TFT, the GGSN will decide to use it to deliver the IP datagram to B. But in this case it may not receive the correct Quality of Service treatment.
+Additionally, the PDP Context with the Quality of Service appropriate for delivering the IP datagram is left unused.